 Petrossian elevates the travel experience with over 20 vodkas and top-shelf champagne to pair with the company’s famous caviar.
 Travelers can relax before their flights and indulge in Petrossian’s offerings, or take their luxury on board with a “caviar in the air” picnic pack that includes a caviar selection of their choice, blinis, and crème fraiche presented in an insulated carry-on Petrossian pouch.
 Additional gourmet to-go options include a selection of Parisian-smoked salmon and charcuterie.

-Starbucks Evenings is a first for LAX, and only the second airport location of this new concept in the world.
+Starbucks Evenings is a first for LAX, and world's second airport location of this new concept.
 Besides coffee and other standard offerings from the global coffee giant, Starbucks Evenings serves beer, wine and tapas.

 Founded in Los Angeles, Umami Burger specializes in classic American burgers made with unique, secret ingredients that give them their signature flavor.
 The Great Hall location of the burgeoning chain features burgers that are exclusive to LAX, including the LAX Burger, the LAX Veggie Burger, and three breakfast burgers.

 The L.A.-based Vanilla Bake Shop has opened its first-ever airport location at LAX.
 Vanilla Bake Shop is known for its made-from-scratch cakes, cupcakes and assorted sweets with a focus on fresh, high-quality ingredients.

 Meaning “wine flight” in Italian, Vino Volo has a knowledgeable staff that can help travelers navigate the eclectic wine list, as well as offer suggestions on charcuterie and cheese pairings.
 Vino Volo serves breakfast, lunch, dinner and small plates.

 Cole’s French Dip, the historic Downtown L.A. spot known for its signature sandwiches as well as its classic cocktails, is now open in Terminal 4, the West Coast hub for American Airlines.
 Cole’s is located near Gate 44 in the Departures Level Food Court, a showcase of LA-native eateries that also includes 8 oz.
 Burger Bar, Campanile, La Provence Patisserie, and Real Food Daily.